lmondada/dphil-thesis/content/02_quantum/02_basics.md

 is reasonably cheap to perform.
 There are plenty of instances where this is indeed the case.
-Morally, the quantum compiler always has the freedom to execute any quantum operation -– at the risk of course of producing very inefficient code –- given that reversibility always guarantees that the operation can be reversed and the competition undone whenever necessary.
+Morally, the quantum compiler always has the freedom to execute any quantum operation---at the risk of course of producing very inefficient code---given that reversibility always guarantees that the operation can be reversed and the competition undone whenever necessary.

 No-cloning is also a very useful guarantee that the compiler can make use of.